Learn more about what makes St. Louis a great city!

 Explore the fascinating history, culture, and architectural legacy of Downtown St. Louis from the city's founding through its current development.
 Your experienced guides will discuss famous landmarks as well as hidden gems, stunning architectural details, and the art of historic preservation.

 During the season, we have two regularly-scheduled tours on Saturday at 10 am from April 1 to October 31.
 Check out the details below for the Downtown East and Downtown West tours.
-We also offer special tours of Grand Center and Washington Avenue and we can create a special tour specifically for your group.
+We also offer tours of Grand Center on the second Saturday of each month.
+We can create a special tour specifically for your group.
 Check out the Special Tours page for more details.

 Special tours are available for groups of five or more.
 All tours are $10 per person.
 Children under 12 are free.
 Tours run between 2 and 2 1/2 hour long and cover about two miles at a leisurely pace.
 Go to the Calendar tab for the schedule and to purchase tickets.
 Tours are limited to ten guests, so if the tour doesn't show up on the calendar, that means it has sold out.

 Explore the architectural legacy of the heart of the City.
 From the bustling riverfront of the French-American entrepreneurs to the skyscrapers of the 20th century, you'll find famous architectural and engineering marvels.